 -baby may roll intentionally from belly to sidelying

 -beginning to press through straight arms to lift chest off surface

 Child development nerd tidbit: As baby gets more and more ability to roll out of Tummy Time, you'll likely see shorter periods of belly-down play.
 Continuing to offer plenty of floortime play (out of Baby Holding Devices) is important for letting your little one practice all these new skills and develop new ones.
-Here are some tips for babies who roll out of Tummy Time.

 6-7 Month Old Tummy Time